k31001/hello-world/README.md

 "That's all I want to say on this slide."

-"Let's now move to semiconductor applications today."
+"Let's now move on to the applications."

 "Semiconductors are essential for AI, electric cars, IoT, and 5G technologies.
 Let's take a look at the pie chart.
 As you can see, AI occupies 30% of the application followed by automotive occupied 25%.
 And consumer eleteronics with 20%, IoT with 15% and 5G communication system occupies 10%."